-Being a naturally-curious genealogist, I investigated John Scudamore's family connections to see how far back they could be traced, and discovered a very surprising twist to that branch of the tree.
+Being a naturally curious genealogist, I investigated John Scudamore's family connections to see how far back they could be traced, and discovered a very surprising twist to that branch of the tree.
 His grandson, also a John, married Eleanor Croft, daughter of James Croft of Croft Castle.
 The Crofts were a distinguished Herefordshire family (James was a Lord Deputy of Ireland) and can be traced back for many generations.
 Now for the twist - I had long known that, through the Brydges, Jane's pedigree included English, French, and Scottish aristocrats and, indeed, royalty.
-But following James Croft's ancestry back to his 3-greats-grandparents revealed that John de Croft had married Janet Glyndwr, the daughter of Owain Glyndwr, the Welsh patriot and rebel, and last Welsh-born Prince of Wales.
+But following James Croft's ancestry back to his 3rd-great-grandparents revealed that John de Croft had married Janet Glyndwr, the daughter of Owain Glyndwr, the Welsh patriot and rebel, and last Welsh-born Prince of Wales.

-He was possibly the last person whom I expected to find in Jane's ancestry as one of her 13-greats-grandfathers.
+He was possibly the last person whom I expected to find in Jane's ancestry as one of her 13th-great-grandfathers.
 It does make sense, since the Welsh gentry were keen to marry off their daughters to neighbouring English lords' sons.
 Glyndwr himself (better known as Shakespeare's Owen Glendower) in his earlier life was anglicized, having studied in London and served in an English army.
 A great irony, at least in the context of Jane's pedigree, is that it was the unsatisfactory resolution of a territorial dispute with Roger de Grey, another of Jane's ancestors in the Brydges line, that drove Glyndwr to rebel against the English overlords.